Death of a Salesman (1951 film)

-Death of a Salesman is a 1951 American drama film adapted from the 1949 play of the same name by Arthur Miller.
+Death of a Salesman is a 1951 American tragedy film adapted from the 1949 play of the same name by Arthur Miller.
 It was directed by László Benedek and written for the screen by Stanley Roberts.
 The film received many honors, including four Golden Globe Awards, the Volpi Cup and five Oscar nominations.
 Alex North, who wrote the music for the Broadway production, was one of the five Academy Award nominees for the film's musical score.